collapsed-stacks/startups/questions/7681/how-can-i-find-maximum-retail-price-mrp-list-of-grocery-products.md

 - tagged: `pricing`, `retail`
 - score: 2

-<p>I am working on a startup and there is a requirement where I have to compare the user given price of a product with its MRP (Maximum Retail Price).
-These are grocery products I am taking about. </p>
+I am working on a startup and there is a requirement where I have to compare the user given price of a product with its MRP (Maximum Retail Price).
+These are grocery products I am taking about.

-<p>Is there any way I can get the MRPs of Consumer Packaged Goods?</p>
+Is there any way I can get the MRPs of Consumer Packaged Goods?

 ## No Answers